Diabetes management: How lifestyle, daily routine affect blood sugar

 - Stay hydrated.
-Drink plenty of water while exercising because dehydration can affect blood sugar levels.
+Drink plenty of water or other fluids while exercising because dehydration can affect blood sugar levels.

 - Be prepared.
-Always have a small snack or glucose pill with you during exercise in case your blood sugar drops too low.
+Always have a small snack or glucose tablets with you during exercise in case your blood sugar level drops too low.
 Wear a medical identification bracelet when you're exercising.

 - Adjust your diabetes treatment plan as needed.
-If you take insulin, you may need to adjust your insulin dose before exercising or wait a few hours to exercise after injecting insulin.
+If you take insulin, you may need to reduce your insulin dose before exercising, or wait awhile after exercise to inject insulin.
 Your doctor can advise you on appropriate changes in your medication.
-You may need to adjust treatment if you've increased your exercise routine.
+You may also need to adjust treatment if you've increased your exercise routine.

-Insulin and other diabetes medications are designed to lower your blood sugar level when diet and exercise alone aren't sufficient for managing diabetes.
+Insulin and other diabetes medications are designed to lower your blood sugar levels when diet and exercise alone aren't sufficient for managing diabetes.
 But the effectiveness of these medications depends on the timing and size of the dose.
-And any medications you take for conditions other than diabetes can affect your blood sugar level, too.
+Medications you take for conditions other than diabetes also can affect your blood sugar levels.

 What to do:

 - Report problems to your doctor.
-If your diabetes medications cause your blood sugar level to drop too low, the dosage or timing may need to be adjusted.
+If your diabetes medications cause your blood sugar level to drop too low or if it's consistently too high, the dosage or timing may need to be adjusted.

-- What I need to know about diabetes and medicine.
-National Institute of Diabetes and Digestive and Kidney Diseases. http://diabetes.niddk.nih.gov/dm/pubs/medicines_ez/index.htm.
-Accessed April 5, 2011.
+- Insulin, medicines, and other diabetes treatments.
+National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/diabetes/overview/insulin-medicines-treatments.
+Accessed Jan.
+19, 2017.